csdoge22/IndiaDiabetesClusterMLModel/README.md

 * Matplotlib (library to aid)
 * Scikit Learn (primary library used to train the machine learning models)

-Technologies Not Used Yet:
+## Technologies Not Used Yet:
 * MongoDB (universal database and cache for improving time used to predict whether the person has diabetes)
 * Docker (containerization software for

-Phases:
+# Phases:
 1. K-Means Clustering Model for grouping similar people in the dataset and how likely they are to have diabetes
+2. Regression Models for identifying trends in dataset columns
-2. Binary Logistic Regression Model for predicting whether people have diabetes or not
+3. Binary Logistic Regression Model for predicting whether people have diabetes or not